IsakJones/polka/README.md

 Polka Payments comprises 4 essential components:
  - A [load balancer](./balancer/) that distributes a high volume of transactions evenly among servers.
- - An [array of servers](./receiver/) that handle requests, submitting data to the database and cache.
+ - An [array of servers](./processor/) that handle requests, submitting data to the database and cache.
  - A [cache](./cache) that acts as a memstore to register changes in account balances efficiently.
- - A database storing data from each payment and net balances owed to individual banks and accounts.
+ - A PostgreSQL database storing data from each payment and net balances owed to individual banks and accounts.
+ - A MongoDB database storing balance snapshots

 <div align="center">
    <img alt="schema" src="files/erd.png">
 </div>

-Additionally, since Polka doesn't have any users (yet!), the project includes a [load generator](https://github.com/sekerez/polka/tree/main/generator) to load test the application.
+Additionally, since Polka doesn't have any clients (yet!), the project includes a [load generator](https://github.com/sekerez/polka/tree/main/generator) to load test the application.

 ## Installation

 Polka Payments requires no specific installation, though it does require installing certain Go dependencies.
-Running a database requires connecting to a [PostgreSQL server](https://www.postgresql.org/).
+Running a database requires connecting to a [PostgreSQL server](https://www.postgresql.org/) and a [MongoDB server](https://www.mongodb.com/).
 Running scripts on Linux may require either [tmux](https://github.com/tmux/tmux/wiki) or [multitail](https://www.vanheusden.com/multitail/).
 Lastly, using docker requires both [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).

 ### Environmental Variables

 Polka Payments' components require environmental variables.
 These can be set up in the [envs](./envs) directory.

-### Database
+### Databases

-Polka Payments requires a PostgreSQL database configured with a dedicated user.
-With Docker, setting up your own database is unnecessary, as Docker automatically runs an isolated PostgreSQL container.
-Without Docker, the database must be configured from scratch.
-For an example of the required login information, check out [envs/postgres.env](https://github.com/sekerez/polka/blob/main/envs/postgres.env).
-For the schema, run [setup.sql](./dbinit/setup.sql) to create the required tables.
+Polka Payments requires two databases, one with running PostgreSQL and the other running MongoDB, both configured with a dedicated user.
+With Docker, setting up your own databases is unnecessary, as Docker automatically runs isolated PostgreSQL and MongoDB containers.
+Without Docker, the databases must be configured from scratch.
+For an example of the required login information, check out [envs/postgres.env](envs/postgres.env) and [envs/mongo.env](envs/mongo.env).
+For the schema, run [setup.sql](./dbinit/setup.sql) to create the required tables in the PostgreSQL database.

 ### Dependencies